micmejia/bible-dump/NKJV/Acts/Acts 19.md

 And the evil spirit answered and said, "Jesus I know, and Paul I know; but who are you?"

 ###### 16
-Then the man in whom the evil spirit was leaped on them, [^c]overpowered them, and prevailed against [^d]them, so that they fled out of that house naked and wounded.
+Then the man in whom the evil spirit was leaped on them, overpowered them, and prevailed against them, so that they fled out of that house naked and wounded.

 ###### 17
 This became known both to all Jews and Greeks dwelling in Ephesus; and fear fell on them all, and the name of the Lord Jesus was magnified.